Philippine falconet: Habitat and Distribution

 The Philippine falconet is endemic to the Philippine archipelago.
 It is distributed across several Philippine islands (Luzon, Mindoro, Negros, Catanduanes, Bohol, Calicoan, Samar, Leyte, Cebu, Mindanao and Panay) and can be found in subtropical or tropical moist lowland forests.
 Philippine falconet usually occurs in pairs, or in family groups, and is usually singing.
-When foraging, this specie perches on prominent branches or canopy of old dead trees where it hawks for preys.
+When foraging, this species perches on prominent branches or canopy of old dead trees where it hawks for prey.

 Behaviors

 Vocalization

-The Philippine falconet gives a rapid, high-pitched “kek-kek-kek-kek” and a continuous, squeaky “pew-pew-pew-pew” with about two notes per second.
+The Philippine falconet gives a rapid, high-pitched "kek-kek-kek-kek" and a continuous, squeaky "pew-pew-pew-pew" with about two notes per second.

 Diet

 Like other falconets, Philippine falconets do not hover or soar.
 They hunt aerial prey from exposed tree perches and chase them down with fast and powerful flights.
 Once the prey is snatched in the bird's bill, it is carried back to the same perch where it gets eaten.
 The species feeds mainly on insects and smaller birds.
 The proportions of insects and birds in the diet may vary according to availability.
 One study suggests that dragonfly makes up nearly 70% of their diet, alongside other insects such as bees, butterflies, grasshoppers, and beetles.

 Juvenile Philippine falconets learn how to hunt by watching and participating in communal hunting with experienced adults.
 It is often seen up to six adult and juvenile Philippine falconets feeding on a single prey item that was caught previously.